axe-api/docs/docs/04-queries/README.md

 # Queries

-While you are fetching any data from api server, you can add more query options to get best result about what you want.
+While you are fetching any data from the API server, you can add more query options to get the best result about what you want.

 ## Fields

-In order to get only specefic fields, you may use a query like following statement;
+To get only specific fields, you may use a query like the following statement;

 ```
 /api/users?fields:id,name,surname